mk1859/single_seed/README.md

 ```

 We calculated PCA during the preparation of Seurat objects.
 Now, we plotted it to show treatments and batches (libraries) with the pca_discrete function.
 This function exports dimension reduction and metadata from the Seurat object.
-It is possible to choose color pallet from ggthemes and exclude some treatments from the plot.
+It is possible to choose a color pallet from ggthemes and exclude some treatments from the plot.

 time-course experiment
 ``` R